BIOS-IMASL/RNA_13C_ChemicalShifts_Databases/README.md

-# Classification of RNA backbone conformations into rotamers using 13C' chemical shifts: datasets, raw data and classification scripts.
+# Classification of RNA backbone conformations into rotamers using 13C' chemical shifts: How far we can go?.
+Datasets, raw data and classification scripts.

 ## This repository contains the following elements: